Assurance 16 - FY 2022

 Arizona Quechan Indian Tribe 0

-Arizona San Carlos Apache Tribe 5 We duplicate brochures from other agencies like Salt River Project that educate consumers on how to save energy, and then distribute to families.
+Arizona San Carlos Apache Tribe 5 Duplicate brochures from other agencies; we educate clients by providing brochures during face to face interviews on how to save energy;

 Arizona White Mountain Apache Tribe 0